[ASP.NET core 3] Downloading a CSV file using Entity Framework Core

 namespace CsvDownload.Models { ///<summary> /// Model class for the Users table ///</summary> public class User { public int Id { get; set; } // ID primary key public string Name { get; set; } // Name public int Age { get; set; } // Age public float Height { get; set; } // Height public float Weight { get; set; } // Weight } }

-Write the code below in the created Context.cs.
+Write the following code in the created Context.cs.

-Next, add the context created earlier to the ConfigureServices method of Startup.cs
+Next, add the created context to the ConfigureServices method in Startup.cs.

 services.AddDbContext<Context> (options => options.UseSqlServer("Server=(localdb)\\mssqllocaldb;Database=CsvDownload;Trusted_Connection=True;MultipleActiveResultSets=true"));

-*Please enter the DB connection string (UseSqlServer part) as desired.
-If you have no particular preferences, the above description will create a CsvDownload DB in the local environment.
+*Enter any DB connection string (the UseSqlServer part).
+If you don't have any particular preference, the above description will create a CsvDownload DB in your local environment

 ■ Create a migration file

-Now that the preparations are complete, let's create a migration file to create the Users table.
+Now that we're ready, we'll create a migration file to create the Users table.

-This can be easily created by simply running a command from the console.
+This can be done easily by running a command from the console.

 Open Package Manager Console from Tools

-Open the console and run the following command
+Once the console is open, run the following command:

 PM> Add-Migration CreateTableUsers

 *The name after Add-Migration is the migration name.
-Please set as desired.
+Please set it as you like

-This will create a Migration folder and create a migration file and a migration snapshot file in it.
+This will create a Migration folder with the migration files and migration snapshot files inside it

 PM> Update-Database